soypat/decimate/README.md

 ![Less data points but identical to above](_assets/smolbig.png)

-Data has been reduced over a hundredfold.
+Data has been reduced over twohundredfold.